Poet and writing tutor

 I have held residencies at The Poetry Society, The Times Educational Supplement, The Poetry Trust, Apples and Snakes and Tate Britain.
 My books include The Poetry Book for Primary Schools (1998) and Creativity in Primary Education (2015).

 You can find details of forthcoming readings and events here.

 I am a poet and writing tutor, and a senior lecturer at the Graduate School of Education, University of Exeter where I lead the unique Primary PGCE English pathway.

 I was shortlisted for a University of Exeter Outstanding Regional Impact award in 2011 for my involvement with Exetreme Imagination and in the 2020 Teaching Awards for pastoral care.
 I have been nominated for a University of Exeter ‘outstanding teacher’ award for seven consecutive years.
-I was nominated to represent Exeter University’s College of Social Sciences and International Studies at Research Uncovered in January 2017.
+In January 2017 I was nominated to represent Exeter University’s College of Social Sciences and International Studies at Research Uncovered.

 I have supervised PhDs on the following topics in the last seven years: